JanBask Training Offer : Learn new skills to advance your career JANBASK20

 Take the example of a retail store with different departments like sales, logistics, or marketing, etc. Each department stores customer data independently and the format they are using for data storage is quite different.
-The sales department usually stores information with the customer name while marketing department focuses on the customer ID more.
+The sales department usually stores information with the customer name while the marketing department focuses on the customer ID more.

 Now if they want to check the customer history and product list owing to different marketing campaigns would be very tedious.
 Here the solution is using a data warehouse to store the information from different departments together in a uniform structure using ETL.
 ETL will transform the dissimilar data into a unified pattern.
 Later, you can use BI to derive meaningful information from processed data.
+This is what ETL testing is.

-Before we move ahead, let us discuss two common terms in brief frequently used with the ETL process; these are data warehouse and the Business Intelligence (BI).
+Before we move ahead, let us discuss two common terms in brief frequently used with the ETL testing process; these are data warehouse and the Business Intelligence (BI).
 Business Intelligence is the process for collecting raw business data and transforming it into meaningful insights that is more useful for businesses.

-The raw data is the record of daily transactions of an organization like customer interactions, administration of finance, employee management, and so on.
+The raw data is the record of the daily transactions of an organization like customer interactions, administration of finance, employee management, and so on.
 This data is further required for reporting, data mining, data analysis, data interpretation, Data quality checks, predictive analysis, and more.

 A data warehouse is designed to query and analyze the data instead of transaction processing.
 A data warehouse is constructed by integrating data from multiple heterogeneous sources.
 It helps Companies to consolidate data from multiple sources and perform analysis separately.
-In the end, data is turned to high-quality information to meet varied enterprise requirements for different levels of users.
+In the end, data are turned to high-quality information to meet varied enterprise requirements for different levels of users.

 ETL Testing is done to ensure that data is loaded from different sources to the destination after business transformation is accurate.
 It involves data verification at multiple stages that are being used between the source and the destination.
-The following diagram gives you a depth idea of an ETL process.
+The following diagram gives you a depth idea of an ETL Testing process.
+Extract:

 ETL testing is performed in five different stages as mentioned: